vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 Congratulations!
 A new web scrape sensor is created!

-It's not needed to refresh or restart anything, the sensor is directly available.
+It's unnecessary to refresh or restart anything, the sensor is directly available.

 ---
 ## Check your sensor